-BEAR SANCTUARY Ninh Binh is home to six former bile bears: Nhi Nho (formally known as Hai Chan), Thai Van, Thai Giang, Misa, Binh Yen and May.
-In January of 2019, the sanctuary also became home to two baby Asiatic bear cubs Mi and Tam, both of whom were rescued from the illegal wildlife trade.
+BEAR SANCTUARY Ninh Binh is home to a total of 12 bears including former bile bears Nhi Nho (formally known as Hai Chan), Thai Van, Thai Giang, Misa, Binh Yen and May.
+In January of 2019, the sanctuary welcomed it's most-recent residents: Two baby Asiatic bear cubs named Mi and Tam, both of whom were rescued from the illegal wildlife trade.

 Before being introduced to outdoor enclosures, each of the bears recovers in quarantine and are then brought to bear houses.
 After this adjustment period, each rescued bile bear is then released into the beautiful outdoors of the sanctuary.